12 March 2017

-One thing I saved from the depradations of the freebooters (who took the shirt off my back) was my gift for Elizabeth: a pair of perfect, elegant Florentine gloves, trimmed with just a few small raised roses done in silkwork.
-I’d had her glover write down her measurements before I left.
-The old master who was recommended to me thought I was having him on.
+The onlyWell, not quite.
+They didn’t bother with my books.
+Their mistake. thing I saved from the depredations of the pirates (who took the shirt off my back) was my gift for Elizabeth: a pair of perfect, elegant Florentine gloves, trimmed only with a few small roses done in raised silk.
+I’d had her London glover give me her measurements before I left.
+The old maestro di guanti who was recommended to me in Florence thought I was having him on.
 “Nessuna donna ha tali dita!”
 I had to pay him extra.

 Coals to Newcastle?
 Nay, by your leave.
-What made these gloves unique was not just their elegance, but their scent.
+What made these gloves unique was not just their beauty, but their scent.

-Perfuming gloves was not new.
-It was done to mask the smell of the leather, usually by infusing them with oily, musky ambergris.
-The best of these came from Spain, but they were not elegant.
+The perfuming of gloves was nothing new in the 1570s.
+It was done to mask the smell of the leather, usually by infusing an interlining with oily, musky ambergris.
+The best of these gloves came from Spain, but you would not describe them as elegant.

-Elizabeth disliked strong, heavy odours.
-So I had her gloves imbued with Acqua della Regina, Water of the Queen, a distillation made by Dominican monks in the farmaceutica at the monastery of Santa Maria Novella, right there in Florence.
+Elizabeth disliked such heavy odours, so I had her new gloves imbued with Acqua della Regina, Water of the Queen.
+This was a special distillation made by Dominican monks in the farmaceutica at the monastery of Santa Maria Novella, right there in Florence not far from the maestro’s shop.
 The scent was light, fresh, and different.
 In England it would be completely new, and exclusive to Elizabeth.
-I was sure she would love it, and the name too.
+I was certain she would love both the fragrance and the name.
 Her very own royal perfume.

-I just neglected to inform her that the Regina of the Acqua was not herself, but King Henri’s lady mother, Catherine de’ Medici.
-What Bess didn’t know wouldn’t hurt her.
-(Vanity has its uses.)
-Catherine, a Florentine herself, had the monks create the scent for her to take to France in 1533, when at fourteen she became the wife of Henri of Valois, Duc d’Orléans, the future Henri II.
+I simply neglected to tell her that the Regina of the Acqua was not herself, but King Henri’s lady mother, Catherine de’ Medici.
+Vanity has its uses, and what Bess didn’t know wouldn’t hurt her.
+Catherine, a native of Florence with popes in her pedigree, had commissioned the monks to create a scent to take with her to France in 1533, when at fourteen she became the wife of Henri of Valois, Duc d’Orléans, the future Henri II.
 You could say that Acqua della Regina was the first celebrity fragrance.
 There is nothing new under the sun.

 Of course Bess adored her gift, and the fad took off.
-Scented ‘Oxford gloves’ were soon on every smart hand, and ‘the Earl of Oxford’s perfume’ was in great demand.
-I never revealed its origin (until now), but I sent my thanks to Catherine, sub rosa, through de Castelnau.
-Back in Paris she had given me a letter to the monks, enabling my purchase and abetting my subterfuge.
+Scented ‘Oxford gloves’ were soon on every smart hand, and whatever was sold as ‘the Earl of Oxford’s perfume’ flew off the shelves.
+I never divulged its origin, but I sent my thanks to Catherine, sub rosa, through de Castelnau.
+Back in Reims Catherine had given me a letter to the monks, enabling my purchase and abetting my subterfuge.
 (She smelled so good when we met, I had to ask.)
-She sent word back that she enjoyed having one up on la reine anglaise des vanités.
-In Catherine’s very Catholic eyes, my queen was the bastard of a woman who was a whore, a usurper, and a heretic.
-But my secret was safe, and Bess was never the wiser.
-The vials sold in England were all bad knockoffs anyway.
+She sent word back to me that she enjoyed having one up on la reine anglaise des vanités.
+In Catherine’s Catholic eyes my queen was the bastard daughter of an infamous whore. Élisabeth l’hérétique et usurpatrice.
+(Catherine had also been Mary Stuart’s first mother-in-law.)
+But my secret was safe with her, and Bess was never the wiser.
+The knockoff phials the apothecaries sold were not even close.